chrisittner/IMU-Joystick/README.md

 If you have any questions or problems, feel free to communicate with us using Github Issues.
 Contributed PRs will be merged.

-## Authors

- Chris, Tobias, Simon, Sean, and anybody in the contributers list.

 ## License

 [GNU GPL v3](https://github.com/SimonMaier/MarioKartHelmet/blob/master/LICENSE), except for this introduction (`README.md`) which is [![License: CC BY-SA 4.0](https://licensebuttons.net/l/by-nc/4.0/80x15.png)](http://creativecommons.org/licenses/by-nc/4.0/).